JoshFagan/sphero_toolbox/matlab_installation.md

       "You live in the house that you keep" is a quote I first heard from one of my college professors and it has stuck with me and saved me from a lot of pain and suffering over the years.
 Simply put, a small amount of routine maintanance keeps you from being so cluttered you have a hard time being productive or from having to dedicate a whole weekend to stuff like cleaning up 10,000 unread emails...
 We should take this same approach when managing the files we create for classes.
 Below is an example structure that I use and recommend.
       ```
+      - Home
           - Classes
               - EF230
                   - Projects
                       - Data_Analysis
                       - Exploring_Exoplanets
                   - Homework
                       - Homework_1
                           - problem_1.m
                           - problem_2.m
                       - Homework_2
                   - Quiz_Prep
               - MATH241
               - ECON213
       ```
       </details>